Frequently Asked Questions

-You will need to register your club & players with Mass Youth Soccer in order to play in the Northeast Soccer League.
+You will need to register your club & players with US Youth Soccer in order to play in the Northeast Soccer League.
 This registration procedure provides the insurance for your team.
-Their website, www.mayouthsoccer.org will give you all the information you need.
-Ultimately you need to send them the fee submission sheet, your roster and your registration fees.
+The NSL is working with Massachusetts Youth Soccer to ease the transition and will give you all the information you need.

-Your first step is to go to our Clubs section and enter your zip code.
-A list of the clubs within the mile radius you have selected will appear.
+Your first step is to go to our Members section and review the list of clubs.
 You will have to open each one to see if they offer a team in your age group.
 You can also check their websites which are linked to the clubs.

 Games may not be changed or moved, even by mutual consent of the coaches.
 Games may be moved by the league office in the event that the originally scheduled field is unplayable or unavailable.